Create visually appealing, automated dashboards using Klipfolio

 Sometime ago I came to the conclusion that whilst Marketo is particularly good at automating marketing activities, including collecting and processing data, it is missing the ability to present captured information in a visually appealing and accessible manner.
 Whilst the out-of-the-box analytical tools provide instant insight into your marketing activities, the ability to present real-time information to non-Marketo audience groups is time-consuming, manual, and lacks a certain eye-candyness.

 This blog post details how to create an automated, visually appealing dashboard that aggregates Marketo data and presents it with minimal effort beyond the design and set-up.
-It uses Klipfolio, a browser-based software that starts at an exceptionally affordable US$19 a month, and which has a quickly overcome learning curve.
+It uses Klipfolio, a browser-based software that starts with a Free Account, and which has a quickly overcome learning curve.
 Better yet, it integrates perfectly with Marketo's existing APIs, and data can be aggregated from a variety of sources, including Google Analytics, spreadsheets, and email.

 In summary, the process looks like:

 1. Create a custom launchpoint provider in your Marketo admin settings

 2. Create a "data source" in Klipfolio, which initiates a transfer of data between Klipfolio and Marketo